 Bailey Flanigan (she/her)

-I enjoy communicating my work and talking with students who want to learn more about computer science research.
-Please don't hesitate to reach out!
+I enjoy communicating my work and talking with students who want to learn more about computer science research, DEI education, etc. Please don't hesitate to reach out!